Posted: 3/24/2023 | March 24th, 2023

 For my entire first year of traveling alone in Southeast Asia, I had a 35-liter backpack and a crossbody bag that I could easily carry on my own — that was it.
 I never had to check luggage, which gave me so much more freedom than people who were lugging huge suitcases.
 It was cheaper never paying checked-bag fees, too.

 But the strange thing about humans is, the younger they are, the more things they need.
-He might need a stroller, travel bassinet, car seat, and definitely lots of diapers, wipes, clothes, and food.
+You might need a stroller that fits in an overhead bin, car seat, travel crib, and definitely lots of diapers, wipes, clothes, and food.
 Gone are the days of only traveling with a carry-on backpack.

 I still try to go as minimalist as possible, but I’m definitely checking luggage now that I travel with a baby.
 But being older and wiser about travel hacking, I have cards that refund the checked-baggage fees, and status on some airlines that gives me free checked baggage, so it’s not a big deal.